Why Am I So Hard On Myself?

 Here are some specific examples of how not to criticize yourself so much:

-Do Not Criticize Yourself For Past Mistakes
+Be Kind To Yourself For Past Mistakes

-Any sentence that starts with, “I know this is not a good idea, and you will probably not use it, but what if you tried …” is a waste of breath.
-When you present an idea, starting it with a negative tone will tell others you do not think it is worth considering it.
+Any sentence that starts with, “I know this is not a good idea, and you will probably not use it, but what if you tried …” is often a waste of breath.
+When you present an idea, starting it with a negative tone can tell others you do not think it is worth considering it.

 Guilt can happen over the smallest things.
 You accidentally put the pen you borrowed in your purse.
-Now you feel so guilty about stealing it.
-First, you did not steal it.
-You accidentally put it in your bag because you were rushing most likely distracted.
+Now you feel guilty about stealing it.
+First, you likely did not intentionally steal it.
+You accidentally put it in your bag because you were rushing and most likely distracted.
 There is a reason that offices and banks have so many pens; they expect people not to return them.
 They are also typically branded with the company’s information.
 The company knows how easy it is to take a pen, and they want you to take it home and show it to others.
 It is part of their marketing efforts.

-If you find that you are always speaking negatively about things, you will never see the positives of a situation.
+If you find that you are frequently speaking negatively about things, you may not see the positives of a situation.
 Being hard on yourself includes speaking negatively and projecting your negativity onto others.
 For example, you went to the store, and they were out of a few items you needed.
-They also had two registers open.
+They also only had two registers open.
 When you get home, you complain to your family.
 You said how you could not believe they were out of things you specifically wanted, and the lines were so long since they only had two lanes open.
 You hate going shopping because this happens all the time and you wish you could just get what you need and get out quickly.

 Getty/Vadym Pastukh